 Breaching residents in Place of Detention, Youth Rehabilitation Centre and Place of Safety

 Residents in the Place of Detention, Youth Rehabilitation Centre and Place of Safety may be breached for unruly behaviour.
-The test is whether the resident is so unruly a character that he/she cannot be so detained in the Place of Detention, Youth Rehabilitation Centre and Place of Safety.
-This could include incidents of bullying other residents, fighting, absconding etc. The manager of a Place of Detention, Youth Rehabilitation Centre and Place of Safety can initiate breach proceedings against a resident to the Youth Court.
+The test is whether the resident is so unruly a character that he / she cannot be so detained in the Place of Detention, Youth Rehabilitation Centre and Place of Safety.
+This could include incidents of bullying other residents, fighting, absconding etc. The manager of a Place of Detention, Youth Rehabilitation Centre and Place of Safety can initiate breach proceedings against a resident to the Youth Courts.

-The resident is offered an opportunity to explain himself or engage a counsel to do so to the Youth Court.
-The Youth Court, if satisfied that there is justification for the breach action, will call for a progress report on the resident and fix the case for consideration before the Youth Court.
+The resident is offered an opportunity to explain himself or engage a counsel to do so to the Youth Courts.
+The Youth Courts, if satisfied that there is justification for the breach action, will call for a progress report on the resident and fix the case for consideration before the Youth Courts.

-If the Youth Court is satisfied that the Young Person is so unruly as to be unfit to reside at the present institution, it is empowered to mete out the following orders in accordance to Section 44(7) of the Children and Young Persons Act (CYPA):
+If the Youth Courts are satisfied that the young person is so unruly as to be unfit to reside at the present institution, it is empowered to mete out the following orders in accordance to Section 44(7) of the Children and Young Persons Act (CYPA):

-However it is also open to the Youth Court if the case is appropriate to give the Young Person a stern warning with respect to his behaviour and direct him to continue his present detention.
+However it is also open to the Youth Courts if the case is appropriate to give the young person a stern warning with respect to his / her behaviour and direct him / her to continue his / her present detention.

-Family Conferences in the Youth Court can be convened for the following categories of cases:
+Family Conferences in the Youth Courts can be convened for the following categories of cases:

 The philosophy of Family Conferencing for BPC is similar to that for offenders.
 It was introduced to: